unlock-protocol/unlock/unlock-protocol.com/blog/unlock-user-accounts.md

 ## Availability

-We're enabling user accounts for our partners on select locks (reach out to us!), keys for which are denominated in stablecoins.
+We're enabling user accounts for our partners on select locks (reach out to us!), keys for which are denominated in DAI.
 We charge a small fee to facilitate the transaction, which is added to the price at checkout and clearly broken down so people know what we're charging and why.
+The final price in dollars is computed as the conversion of DAI to dollars, credit card fees, and our service fee.